How to stop sound from carrying up a staircase

 Picture this: If you're ever trapped in your basement, the best way to communicate upstairs is to knock on your stairwell wall.
 It will conduct that vibration throughout the house, and someone will hear you.
 Try it.
 Because of the intimate framing, the stairwell is uniquely conductive.

 Many people have the stairwell with plans to put a heavy door on the top of the stairs.
-Seems logical, but by that time the stairwell framing is saturated in vibration.
-Makes the heavy door almost a moot point.
+It seems logical, but by the time the sound reaches the door, the stairwell framing is saturated in vibration and the sound carries right into the upstairs.

 Basically, noise needs to be stopped at the source.
 In the case of a basement room, this means the sound needs to be prevented from reaching the stairwell in the first place.
 Some things you can do to that end are:

 - Enclose the staircase completely to avoid creating an echo chamber.